Skip to main content

 1. Place over nose, mouth, and chin.

 2. Fit flexible nose piece over bridge of nose using both hands.
-Do not bend or tent.
-Do not pinch the nosepiece with one hand.

 3. Ensure facemask extends under the chin.

-Putting on a mask (PPE).
+Putting on a mask (PPE)

 How to put on goggles and face shield: